ceramicnetwork/rust-ceramic/sdk/docs/@ceramic-sdk/model-instance-client/classes/ModelInstanceClient.md

 The `ModelInstanceClient` class provides methods to:
 - Retrieve events and document states
-- Post deterministic and signed initialization events
+- Create instances and singleton of models
 - Update existing documents with new content

 ## Extends